Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Main numerical results

-The angle dependence for the shear-strain autocorrelation function in real space is presented in Appendix~\ref{app_Cabcd}.
+for $r \gg 1$, i.e. a bi-polar symmetry is expected.
 A verification of the $r$-dependence is obtained using again (now in real space) the projection $P[f,p](r)$, cf.~Eq.~(\ref{eq_res_Pfp_def}).
 Focusing on $n=40000$ several rescaled correlation functions $f(\rvec)$ are presented in Fig.~\ref{fig_Cabcd_rproj}.
 In agreement with Eq.~(\ref{eq_res_Cxyxy_rtheta}) the indicated first three cases collapse for $p=4$ and $r \gtrsim 20$ on $\Jone/4\pi r^2$ (bold solid line).
 This confirms the octupolar symmetry of these correlation functions.
 Confirming Eq.~(\ref{eq_res_Cdiff_rtheta}) the last case with $f(\rvec)=-\beta (\cxxxx(\rvec)-\cyyyy(\rvec))/2$ collapses onto $\Jtwo/4\pi r^2$ (dashed line). $p=2$ is used here in agreement with the predicted quadrupolar symmetry of this correlation function.
 Similar results are obtained for other particle numbers $n$.
-The above findings may be used to compute the linear strain response in real space due to an applied perturbation as discussed in Appendix~\ref{app_propagator}.